itschmid/ansible-privacyidea/README.md

 privacyidea
 ===========

-Installing and configuring privacyIDEA in a python virtualenv
+Installing and configuring privacyIDEA in a python virtualenv on SUSE SLES12 & SLES15